aary/cppsockets/README.md

 ## Directory organization
 The directories for this project have been organized as follows

-- `./include` Contains all the header files that are public in the library, `make install` will create symlinks in the root directory for this project for easy `#include`ing
+- `./include` Contains symlinks to all the header files that are public for this library `make install` will create symlinks in the root directory for this project for easy `#include`ing
 - `./src` contains all the private source code for this library.
 Symlinks to the headers in the include/ directory are present along with symlinks to some tests